Framework-R-D/phlex-design/external-contributions-policy.md

 In the event that CI/CD test failures for any Phlex repository (or other reported anomalous behavior) can be traced to an external contribution *after it has been accepted*:

-1. The contributor(s) shall be notified of such issues and asked to resolve them within a reasonable time period reflecting the scope of the failure (e.g. failures affecting officially supported systems shall be considered urgent).
+1. The contributor(s) will be notified of such issues and asked to resolve them within a reasonable time period reflecting the scope of the failure (e.g. failures affecting officially supported systems shall be considered urgent).
-2. If any affected system is community supported, the responsible party for that system's support shall also be contacted.
+2. If any affected system is community-supported, the responsible party for that system's support will also be contacted.
-3. If that failure is not remediated timely, the minimum action shall be taken by the core developers to mitigate the effect of the failure on Phlex’s ongoing ability to satisfy stakeholder requirements.
+3. If that failure is not addressed in a timely manner, the core developers will take the minimum action required to continue development that satisfies Phlex’s stakeholder requirements.
-4. Such minimal action may include disablement or removal of the external contribution, or disablement of CI/CD for community supported systems.
+4. Such minimal action may include disabling or removing the external contribution, or disabling the CI/CD for community-supported systems.
 5. The external contribution may be restored via a subsequent PR conforming with this policy.